aiiotmeity/aiiot/README.md

 ## Updating Documentation

-Make sure to update the README files in both the `backend` and `frontend` directories with detailed instructions for setup, usage, and deployment.
+Make sure to update the README files in both the `backend` and `frontend` directories with detailed instructions for setup, usage, and deployment."# aiiot-complete"